Top 20 Santa Barbara attractions

 If you need some retail therapy, then head to the open air mall Paseo Nuevo (651 Paseo Nuevo), just off State Street.
 It has over 50 shops, including Aveda, Gap and Sephora, a movie theater and restaurants.
 Explore the lovely paseo areas, terraces and courtyards.
 Climb the Spanish Stairs, then dine alfresco.

-3. Climb the tower at the Santa Barbara Courthouse.
+4. Climb the tower at the Santa Barbara Courthouse.

 Just one block from State Street in Downtown Santa Barbara, visit the Santa Barbara Courthouse (1100 Anacapa Street) often recognized as the loveliest government building in America.
 The ornate, Spanish interior is stunning.
-You also climb to the top of the Observation Tower for panoramic views over Santa Barbara.
+You can also climb to the top of the Observation Tower for panoramic views over Santa Barbara.
 Best of all it’s free!

 For a completely different experience, stop by the Salt Cave Santa Barbara (740 State Street).
 Prepare to be wowed by the largest underground crystal salt cave in America.
 Spa services are available.